cdeshapriya/desec-stack/deployment/README.md

 # deSEC Stack

-This is a docker compose application providing the basic stack for deSEC name services.
+This docker compose application provides the basic stack for deSEC name services.
 It consists of the following major components.

 - `nslord`: Eventually authoritative DNS server (PowerDNS).
 DNSSEC keying material is generated here.

 - `nsmaster`: Stealth authoritative DNS server (PowerDNS).
 Receives fully signed AXFR zone transfers from `nslord`.
 No access to keys.

 - `api`: RESTful API to create deSEC users and domains, see [documentation](https://desec.readthedocs.io/).

 - `dbapi`, `dblord`, `dbmaster`: Postgres databases for `api` and `nsmaster`, MariaDB database for `nslord`, respectively.

 - `www`: nginx instance serving static website content and proxying to `api`

 - `celery`: A shadow instance of the `api` code for performing asynchronous tasks (email delivery).

 - `rabbitmq`: `celery`'s queue

-- `memcached`: `api`-wide in-memory cache, currently used to keep API throttling state
+- `memcached`: `api` wide in-memory cache, currently used to keep API throttling state

 - `openvpn-server`: OpenVPN server used to tunnel replication traffic between this stack and frontend DNS secondaries

 - `prometheus`: Prometheus server for monitoring

 ## Requirements